Petter Hagen

-Petter Hagen (born 8 September 1969) is a retired Norwegian footballer who played as a back and winger.
+Petter Andreas Hagen (born 8 September 1969) is a retired Norwegian footballer who played as a back and winger.
 He spent the seasons 1990, 1991 and 1995 in the highest Norwegian league Eliteserien for Fyllingen and Hødd.

 Early career

 He played youth and senior football for Aalesunds FK.
 Hagen made his senior debut for Aalesund against Start in July 1986.
 His first start came in October 1987 versus Lyn.
 In 1987 he was also selected for Norway U19 and scored his first international goal against Poland U19.

 First stint in Eliteserien

 After the 1989 season, "the youth international player with the feared left foot" joined the newly promoted first-tier club Fyllingen.
 During the off-season, Hagen would start his compulsory military service as a recruit at Madlamoen, but then do the rest of his service at Haakonsvern in Bergen, where Fyllingen is located.
 Aalesund's former manager Egil Olsen had left the club as well, in order to take over Norway U21.
 Hagen subsequently became the first ever international player of Fyllingen, when Olsen selected him for the Norway U21 training camp in Iraq.
 The selection happened one week before Operation Desert Storm, but the training camp went through regardless.
 Hagen even scored against Iraq, but as the teams faced each other again, Iraq won 1–0.

 As Fyllingen's pre-season progressed, Bergens Arbeiderblad praised his speed, technique and view and wrote that Hagen might break through in the highest league.
 The newspaper also rated the mood in Fyllingen's squad highly, with Hagen being an important contributor.
 The local press regarded the results in the pre-season friendlies as very promising.
 Fyllingen thrashed Start 4–1 as the club, and Petter Hagen, made their debut in the highest league.
 Hagen even made Dagbladets "team of the round" together with teammates Vidar Bahus and Per Ove Ludvigsen.

 Despite this, the reality of playing in the highest league soon proved tough for Fyllingen.
 Petter Hagen was among the players who did not live up to the expectations of the local press.

 The team had a stronger run in the summer, but Hagen missed several matches from injury.
 He suspected that the rather hard playing surface, the first-generation artificial turf of Fyllingen's home ground Varden Amfi, played a significant part in that.

 In addition, Fyllingen progressed through the 1990 Norwegian Football Cup, including an away game against Hagen's old club Aalesund.
 Hagen did not play in the 1990 Norwegian Football Cup final which Fyllingen lost.

 The 1991 season became a failure, with Petter Hagen not playing a single league match for Fyllingen.
 Injuries kept him sidelined for most of the season.
 After the season, he also confessed to spending too much time in Bergen's nightlife, being recognized out on the town as a minor local celebrity.
 Hagen was also fined two times by Fyllingen for staying out less than 48 hours before B team matches.